KNOWLEDGE BASE

 When you opt into overdraft coverage, or make changes, it isn’t immediate.
 It takes one to three business days for the updates to happen.

-5. Select the applicable checkbox, then choose Submit.
+4. Select the applicable checkbox, then choose Continue.

-• To remove, mark the checkbox next to No, I don't want ATM and Debit Card Overdraft Coverage on this account.
+• Yes, I want ATM and Debit Card Overdraft Coverage on this account.

-• To remove, mark the checkbox next to No, I don't want ATM and Debit Card Overdraft Coverage on this account.
+• No, I don’t want ATM and Debit Card Overdraft Coverage on this account.